Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Synthetic Access Time Trace Generation

 \subsubsection{Performance Metric for Transfer Learning}

-For a target environment, we introduce the notion of specialized model.
+For a target environment, we introduce the notion of a specialized model.
 A specialized model is obtained by training from scratch on the target environment data as if no pre-trained source model existed.
-A specialized model can be obtained by using the training process defined in Section~\ref{sec:source_models}.
-The specialized models provide with the baseline performance for transfer learning.
+A specialized model can be obtained by using the training process defined in \sectionref{sec:source_models}.
+The specialized models provide the baseline performance for transfer learning.
 As a performance metric, we consider the percentage improvement in the SMAPE of the fine-tuned model compared to a specialized model.
 It is computed as follows: \begin{strip}

 \end{strip}

 A positive value of SMAPE improvement percentage indicates that a fine-tuned model is better than training the specialized model.
 On the other hand, a negative value indicates that the fine-tuned model is worse than the specialized model.